Nebraska Family Alliance: Online age verification for adult websites

 In 2024, representatives of the Nebraska Family Alliance supported LB1092, the “Online Age Verification Liability Act”, which was designed to protect underage minors from easy access to online pornography by requiring that commercial websites use an age verification method, ensuring that anyone attempting to access such material is at least 18 years old.

 LB1092 passed with a vote of 35–3 and was signed into law in 2024.

 Parental rights in social media

 The Nebraska Family Alliance backed LB 383, the “Parental Rights in Social Media Act”, which requires age verification and parental consent before minors can open social media accounts.
 It was signed into law by Governor Jim Pillen later that month.

 LB 383 was also amended to include LB 172, another NFA-supported bill, to prohibit AI-generated child pornography.

 Banning gender reassignment surgery for Minors

 The Nebraska Family Allisnce backed LB574, the “Let Them Grow Act”, which included regulation of puberty blockers for minors and a ban on gender-altering surgeries for minors.
 Governor Jim Pillen signed the bill into law on May 23, 2023.

+Online Sports Betting

+In 2026, Nebraska Family Alliance opposed a push to legalize online sports betting in Nebraska.
+The group argued the proposal was being marketed as “tax relief” while creating a major expansion of gambling funded by out-of-state companies.